piskvorky/smart_open/extending.md

 1. Add a new transport mechanism
 2. Add a new compression format

+The first is by far the more challenging, and also the more welcome.

 ## New transport mechanisms

 Each transport mechanism lives in its own submodule.